hapax/hapax.github.io/assets/alien-maths.md

 Thomas Nagel's
 [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
-In fact, Nagel wants to establish the different claim that there is an interior aspect to consciousness that cannot be captured by reductive explanation, so mind is different from brain.
-But his argument relies on strong cognitive relativism and in particular the incommensurability of human and chiropteran experience.
+In fact, Nagel wants to establish the different claim that there is an interior aspect to consciousness that cannot be captured by reductive explanation, i.e. mind is different from brain.
+But his argument relies on the incommensurability of human and chiropteran experience.
 As he puts it:

 <span style="padding-left: 20px; display:block">